-Drywall stilts have been around for a long time, and technology continues to deliver new and improved designs making them lighter, more comfortable, easy to use, and affordable than ever.
+Drywall stilts have been around for a long time.
+And technology continues to deliver new and improved designs making them lighter, more comfortable, easy to use, and more affordable than ever.

 Best Drywall Stilts